From Zoom to Quibi, the tech winners and losers of 2020

 9 of9 FILE - In this Friday, Nov.
 20, 2020, file photo, President Donald Trump listens during an event in the briefing room of the White House in Washington.
 While India outlawed the popular video sharing app, in the U.S. TikTok appears close to riding out Trump's term without the president succeeding in his efforts to ban it.
 A federal judge blocked a potential ban.
 It was the latest legal defeat for the administration in its efforts to wrest the app from its Chinese owners, claiming it poses a national security threat.
 Susan Walsh/AP Show More Show Less

 We streamed, we Zoomed, we ordered groceries and houseplants online, we created virtual villages while navigating laptop shortages to work and learn from home.
-When it comes to technology, 2020 was a year like no other.
+In many ways, 2020′s pandemic-induced isolation threw our dependence on technology into overdrive, snipping away at our real-life connections while bringing digital relationships to the fore.

+But for every life-changing Zoom, there was at least one soon-forgotten Quibi.
+Here's a look at the year's tech winners and losers.

 Written By